Turning College Savings into Retirement Wealth: 529-to Roth IRA Transfers Under SECURE 2.0

 🧠 Important Considerations

-- Each rollover must be carefully tracked to comply with IRS holding and contribution limits.
+- Each transfer must be carefully tracked to comply with IRS holding and contribution limits.

-- Rollover amounts reduce the beneficiary’s annual Roth contribution space.
+- Transfer amounts reduce the beneficiary’s annual Roth contribution space.

 📌 Final Thoughts